There's an App for that - but should there be?

-In theory, it might sound easy to drown out the sounds of your brain once you know it is trying to actively betray you; In practice, the allure of instant gratification is incredibly difficult for our fickle minds to ignore, and the rapid growth of the on-demand industry only serves to make the easy option harder to resist.
+In theory, it might sound easy to drown out the sounds of your brain once you know it is trying to actively betray you; in practice, the allure of instant gratification is incredibly difficult for our fickle minds to ignore, and the rapid growth of the on-demand industry only serves to make the easy option harder to resist.
 Take me for example, what’s the first thing that I did after arriving home after the realisation that my Uber trip was not at all fulfilling?
 That’s right, I ordered an on-demand burger to be delivered to my on-demand flat, to complete my on-demand life.
 Sanctuary in solitude.

-It’s not nice to be lonely, but there’s a reason that we feel it from time to time.
+It’s not nice to be lonely, but there’s a reason we feel it from time to time.
 It motivates us to find human contact and establish relationships with people that make us happy.
-And whilst advances in communication technology can allow us to conduct ‘virtual’ relationships online, they are no substitute for the real thing.
+And while advances in communication technology can allow us to conduct ‘virtual’ relationships online, they are no substitute for the real thing.

-Besides, the shy ones among us might feel that virtual social interactions provide them with sufficient degree of social engagement without needing to experience any of the usual awkwardness of face-to-face interactions.
-While this is true to an extent, this ‘awkwardness’ is inextricably linked to the profound depth provided by face-to-face interactions.
+Besides, the shy ones among us might feel that virtual social interactions provide them with a sufficient degree of social engagement without needing to experience any of the usual awkwardness of face-to-face interactions.
+While this is true to an extent, this awkwardness is inextricably linked to the profound depth provided by face-to-face interactions.
 Without experiencing this, we’d never be able to communicate beyond a superficial level of interaction with those around us – essentially preventing us from developing meaningful relationships.

 These apps give us an impression of real human interaction for long enough that it suppresses the urge to find a real person to talk to.
-Although we will never achieve the complete depth of real relationships and will continue to believe that a virtual relationship is sufficient.

-In writing this article I’ve probably glanced at a thesaurus approximately 1500 times.
+In writing this article, I’ve probably glanced at a thesaurus approximately 1,500 times.
 If I’m not satisfied with a word or the flow of a sentence, then it’s easy for me to find another

 word locution that will make that sentence flow better.
 I’ll neglect to think of words myself, or even consider that the structure of the sentence should be overhauled to make the meaning clearer.
 I’m substituting my own creativity for a bland resource that anyone can access.

 Our brains are the best resource we have, they have the power to think laterally and draw connections from anywhere - it’s amazing.
-Yet we give up and let Google, Siri or Dictionary.com do it for us via a process of cognitive offloading.
+Yet we give up and let Alexa, Siri, or Dictionary.com do it for us via a process of cognitive offloading.
 The brain is a muscle: a big, weird, slimy muscle – and it needs to be exercised to get the most out of it.
 By simply yielding to online resources, we’re never going to give our brains the workout that they need, and all of that magnificent creativity will become increasingly harder to access.